What You Should Do If a Claims Adjuster Calls After Your Accident

 What You Should Do If a Claims Adjuster Calls After Your Accident Infographic

-The answer to this question depends on whether or not you were injured in the accident.
-The amount of information you will provide the adjuster will be different if there is only property damage and you just need to get your car repaired.
-There are more things to keep in mind to protect your interests when get a call and you’ve been seriously injured.
-In either circumstance, be polite and professional.
+The answer depends on whether you were injured in the accident.
+The information you provide to the adjuster will vary if there is only property damage and you need to get your car repaired.

 What to Do When Insurance Company Adjusters Call and You’ve Been Injured